Crawl Space Care:

 If a vapor barrier alone isn’t enough to tame moisture and ventilation problems, encapsulation can be a great alternative.
 The first step in this process involves a vapor barrier coupled with sealing tape and coverage of walls and ceiling areas.
 A complete encapsulation includes drain tile, a sump pit and pump, concrete, insulation, and a dehumidifier to properly condition the air.

 While placing a vapor barrier can be done independently, encapsulation is best handled by a professional.
 The installation process takes expertise, and installing a dehumidifier is best left to a trained technician.
-Hiring a contractor for this work costs about $5,500 on average.

 Problem: Energy Loss